-- 1. committee recommendation of "Do Not Pass", - 2. if a motion to reconsider the vote on Third Reading or Fourth Reading fails to prevail, - 3. if a motion to table the motion to reconsider prevails, or - 4. if a vote is taken on Third Reading or Fourth Reading and no notice is served to reconsider the vote.
+- (a) The following action shall constitute final action on any bill or resolution: - 1. committee recommendation of "Do Not Pass", - 2. if a motion to reconsider the vote on Third Reading or Fourth Reading fails to prevail, - 3. if a motion to table the motion to reconsider prevails, or - 4. if a vote is taken on Third Reading or Fourth Reading and no notice is served to reconsider the vote.